qmShen/cat_dog/readme.md

 This is a project for the competition: Dog vs Cat https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition.

-There are two version of the implementation, which distributed in two different folders m1 and m2, m1 is a shallow network and m2 is methods based on BAIR Reference CaffeNet (inspired by blog http://adilmoujahid.com/posts/2016/06/introduction-deep-learning-python-caffe/)
+There are two versions of the implementation, which distributed in two different folders m1 and m2, m1 is a shallow network and m2 is methods based on BAIR Reference CaffeNet (inspired by blog http://adilmoujahid.com/posts/2016/06/introduction-deep-learning-python-caffe/)

 Compared with these two methods, the m2 has a significant better performance for both accuracy and convergence rate.